Why you should let go of counting calories so you can form balanced eating habits for life.

 - Keeping up with every nutrition trend

-When you’re counting calories, it can be too easy to develop these unhealthy eating behaviors.
-Because you’re so focused on eating a specific amount of calories per day, it can lead you to constantly think about your food choices.
-It can also cause you to turn to exercise as a way of burning-off calories or cause you to skip meals to make up for going “over” your designated calorie amount.
+When you’re counting calories, it can be far too easy to develop these unhealthy eating behaviors.
+You’re so focused on eating a specific amount of calories per day that it can lead you to constantly think about your food choices.

-Being so controlling over your food ultimately leads you to feel more out-of-control around food.
+Being so controlling over your food ultimately leads you to feel more out of control.
 It can feel like eating well is really challenging to maintain, which overall is very negative for your physical and mental health.

 4. It Causes You to Ignore Your Own Body and Needs

-Our bodies send hunger signals to tell us specifically what we uniquely need.
-Your hunger signals are your body’s way of telling you what it needs to feel and function at its best.
-This may be that it needs more energy (food) or that the portion of food you ate was too much (feeling stuffed).
+Our bodies send signals to tell us specifically what we uniquely need.
+Your hunger and satiety signals are your body’s way of telling you what it needs to feel and function at its best.
+This may be that it needs more food for energy (feeling hungry) or that the portion of food you ate was too much (feeling stuffed).